Date: 2 April 2014. Blue-Water Boats.

 So, no gas for me.
 Seaweed had a gasoline engine when I

-bought her and only now, nearly six years later is the
+bought her and only now, nearly six years later is a

 diesel being installed.